splineclaw/e621dl/README.md

 # Normal Operation

-Once you have added to the tags file, you should see something like this when you run **e621dl**:
+Once you have added at least one group to the tags file, you should see something similar to this when you run **e621dl**:

 ```
-e621dl      INFO     Running e621dl version 2.5.2b -- Forked from 2.4.6
+e621dl      INFO     Running e621dl version 2.5.2b -- Forked from 2.4.6.
-e621dl      INFO     e621dl was last run on 2016-11-26
+e621dl      INFO     e621dl was last run on 2016-11-27.

-e621dl      INFO     Checking for new uploads tagged: cat
+e621dl      INFO     Checking for new posts tagged: cat.
-e621dl      INFO     3 new (7 found, 0 missing tags, 0 blacklisted, 4 downloaded, 0 cached)
+e621dl      INFO     4 new (8 found, 1 missing tags, 1 blacklisted, 2 downloaded, 0 cached)

-e621dl      INFO     starting download of 3 files
+e621dl      INFO     Starting download of 4 files.

 Downloading:        [###################################] 100.00% Done...

-e621dl      INFO     successfully downloaded 3 files
+e621dl      INFO     Successfully downloaded 4 files.
-e621dl      INFO     last run updated to 2016-11-27
+e621dl      INFO     Last run updated to 2016-11-26.
 ```

-There's actually quite a bit of information here.
-Since last time **e621dl** was run (2014-06-26) there have been 7 uploads that match the search "cat".
-4 of these have been downloaded previously, so they will be skipped.
-But 3 are new, and they are downloaded.
-Once they have been downloaded, **e621dl** updates its last run date to the current date (2014-06-27).
+There is quite a bit of information here.
+Since last time **e621dl** was run on 2014-06-27, there have been 8 uploads that match the search "cat".
+One post did not contain every tag which we specified.
+This is because e621 will only accept 5 initial tags and any additional tags are checked by e621dl.
+1 post has a tag that was in our blacklist, so it will be skipped.
+2 posts have already been downloaded in a previous run, so they will also be skipped.
+The 4 remaining posts will be downloaded and added the downloads folder.
+Once they have been downloaded, **e621dl** updates its last run date to the day before it was run, 2014-11-26, and is ready for its next use.

 ## Automation of **e621dl**

-Savvy users should realize at this point that they could simply schedule **e621dl** to run nightly in the wee hours of the morning, and their local collection will always be up-to-date...
-However, how you do this is completely dependent on your platform and outside the scope of this guide.
+It should be recognized that **e621dl**, as a script, can be scheduled to run nightly, keeping the user's local collections always up-to-date, however, the methods for doing this are dependent on the user's platform, and are outside the scope of this guide.

 # Feedback and Feature Requests

-If you have any ideas for how things might work better, or about features you'd like to see in the future, open an issue and I will try to read it as soon as possible.
+If you have any ideas on how to make this script run better, or for features you would like to see in the future, open a detailed issue and I will try to read it as soon as possible.

 # Donations